20squares/credible-commitments/credible-commitments/README.md

 We implemented this variation on a separate branch, called `private-information`.
 In the previous AMM game, transactions submitted by the players had no *intrinsic utility*.
 Players were forced to submit their transactions, and the incentive in frontrunning other players came only from the fact that a better slippage would result in a smaller loss.

-In this variation of the game, we endow players with *private information*: Namely, a `Double` expressing how important is for the player that their transaction is first in the block.
-This value is added to the players' payoffs if and only they successfully frontrun other players.
-This represents, indeed, the added utility coming from frontrunning.
+In this variation of the game, we endow players with *private information*: Namely, a number of type`Double` expressing how important it is for the player that their transaction is first in the block.
+This value is added to the players' payoffs if and only they get included first.
+This represents, indeed, the added utility coming from successful frontrunning.

 The players are considered to be *uncorrelated*.
 This means that players' private values are independent of each other.